Congratulations to Norman Lear

 The Rod Serling Award for Advancing Social Justice Through Popular Media

 This award is presented in honor of writer, producer, teacher, and humanitarian Rod Serling.

 From his pioneering efforts for the small screen to his work on Hollywood blockbusters, Rod Serling became one of the industry’s most respected writers.
 In his ground-breaking series The Twilight Zone -- still broadcast around the world more than 50 years after its premiere -- he proved that commercial television could tackle serious, controversial subjects through a captivating sci-fi/fantasy genre.

-Ithaca College, where Serling taught from 1967 to 1975, is home to the Rod Serling Archives.
-The archives include an extensive collection of television scripts, film screenplays, stage play scripts, films, unpublished works, and other materials vital to scholarships associated with the author and television pioneer.
+From 1967-1975 Serling taught at Ithaca College, now home of The Rod Serling Archives, an extensive collection of television scripts, film screenplays, stage play scripts, films, unpublished works, awards, and other materials.